nmasse-itix/3scale-webhooks-sample/README.md

 This project is a framework to ease the use of WebHooks with 3scale.
-It also provides out-of-the-box a sample implementation that synchronizes 3scale applications with Red Hat SSO clients.
+It also provides out-of-the-box a sample implementation that synchronizes 3scale applications with Red Hat SSO clients (useful if you are implementing OAuth).

 ## Quick start

-If you are interested only in the app/client synchronization between 3scale and Red Hat SSO, here are the instruction.
+If you are interested only in the app/client synchronization between 3scale and Red Hat SSO, follow the instructions below.

 First of all, Red Hat SSO needs to be deployed with the `SSO_SERVICE_USERNAME` and `SSO_SERVICE_PASSWORD` environment variables.
 If not already done, update